 The Festival International des Jardins is open from late April until the first part of November.
 Dates for the 2016 festival are April21 through November 2.
 An entry fee, approximately $15, is charged for the festival only or near $20 to visit the entirety of the domaine.
 Chaumont- sur-Loire is locate about 12 kilometers south of the city of Blois, in the Loir-et-Cher region of central France.

 This is the last in a series of four Loire Valley gardens.
-You may read of the other three by clicking on Loire, under France on the navigation bar.
+You may find the other three in “Locations” and clicking on France.
 The first article describes Chédigny, a tiny village designated in its entirety a Jardin Remarquable.
 The second features Chateau du Clos Lucé tells of a garden with deep roots to Leonardo da Vinci.
-The third relates a walk with the owner of Jardin du Plessis, located near the small village of Sasniéres, part of a larger property in ownership of her family since the 15th century.
+The third relates a walk with the owner of Jardin du Plessis, located near the small village of Sasniéres, part of a larger property in family ownership since the 15th century.